 The idea that you can keep producing muscle forever is just an explanation abused by fake natties.

 Many believe that growth is hidden in a safe that you open with a proper combination of reps and sets, and even if one digit is wrong, you still can’t access it.

 That’s a stupid and false ideology created by the system to keep you chasing your tail.

 Every guru says that his combination of sets and reps works, but that’s a lie.
 You don’t fail to grow like the big bros because you don’t have the right numbers.
 You fail because your idols are on drugs and may also have better genetics.
 That’s it.
 There are no mysteries despite your desires.

 People think there are 10 different kinds of truths.
 There’s supposedly a truth for everyone – for you, for me, for each person.
 That’s false.
 There’s only ONE TRUTH.

 I don’t know the truth.
 All I know is that it exists.

-People confuse the truth with the ways you get to it.
 Yes, there are many roads to the truth, but they all lead to the same place.
 The pathway variety does not change the fact that the truth is absolute.